-Important points of context:
+Important points of context

-- The Pearson Review into the health and wellbeing of trainees within the NHS contains several recommendations and we request that all educational supervisors (tutors) are familiar with these.
-See NHS Staff and Learners' Mental Wellbeing Commission Report (February 2019). - Patient safety must be paramount in all circumstances and if a problem or issue arises that might compromise this, it must be raised through the appropriate channels urgently. - Pharmacist Trainees must pass the GPhC registration assessment at the allocated point in their training period; opportunities for formative assessment should be provided during the training year.
-The Foundation Year Assessment Strategy for trainee foundation pharmacists outlines work-based assessment tools which may help supervisors to determine a trainee's competence.
-However, the GPhC assessment and foundation year assessment strategy are separate.
+- The Pearson Review into the health and wellbeing of trainees within the NHS contains several recommendations, and we request that all educational supervisors (tutors) are familiar with these.
+See NHS Staff and Learners' Mental Wellbeing Commission Report (February 2019). - Patient safety must be paramount in all circumstances and if a problem or issue arises that might compromise this, it must be raised through the appropriate channels urgently. - Foundation trainee pharmacists must pass the GPhC registration assessment at the allocated point in their training period; opportunities for formative assessment should be provided during the training year.
+The Foundation Year Assessment Strategy for foundation trainee pharmacists outlines work-based assessment tools which may help supervisors to determine a trainee's competence.
+However, the GPhC assessment is separate from the foundation year assessment strategy.
 The foundation training year is intended to prepare a pre-registrant for practice.
-HEE has no input into the GPhC pre-registration assessment.
-Any concerns relating to the trainees' performance in the assessment are out of scope for HEE and should be directed to the GPhC. - Pre-registration trainee pharmacy technicians must successfully complete a GPhC-accredited course, GPhC-recognised qualification or a GPhC approved apprenticeship pathway to be eligible to register as a pharmacy technician.
+NHS England has no input into the GPhC pre-registration assessment.
+Any concerns relating to the trainees' performance in the assessment are out of scope for NHS England and should be directed to the GPhC. - Pre-registration trainee pharmacy technicians must successfully complete a GPhCaccredited course, GPhC-recognised qualification or a GPhC-approved apprenticeship pathway to be eligible to register as a pharmacy technician.
 In addition, a minimum of two years' work-based experience in the UK, Isle of Man or Channel Islands is required.
-Opportunities for formative assessment should be provided during the training period. - Health and/or other issues which arise during the training year may need to be declared to the GPhC at the point of registration.
-Visit GPhC Registration: Something to Declare. - ➤ HEE is committed to Equality, Diversity and Inclusion.
-All educational supervisors should have training in this area and understand the additional challenges which some trainees may experience during their training.
-See HEE Diversity and Inclusion Strategic Framework 2018-2022 - Some trainees may require adjustments to be made to the workplace or their working practices to support them to complete training successfully.
+Opportunities for formative assessment should be provided during the training period.

+- Health and/or other issues which arise during the training year may need to be declared to the GPhC at the point of registration.
+Visit GPhC Registration: Something to Declare. - NHS England is committed to Equality, Diversity and Inclusion.
+All educational supervisors should have training in this area and understand the additional challenges which some trainees may experience during their training. - Some trainees may require adjustments to be made to the workplace or their working practices to support them to complete training successfully.
 Further guidance can be accessed at the NHS employer's website.
 Adjustments to the workplace are the responsibility of the employing organisation.
-If trainees require adjustments, they should raise this with their employing organisation in the first instance.

-- If you have a specific need which you feel could disadvantage you when sitting the GPhC registration assessment (trainee foundation pharmacists only), you can request a 'reasonable adjustment' to the assessment conditions.
-This application should be made directly to the GPhC in advance of the registration assessment application process during the training year. - See Appendix 2 for General Principles and Management Pathway.
+If trainees require adjustments, they should raise this with their employing organisation in the first instance. - If you have a specific need which you feel could disadvantage you when sitting the GPhC registration assessment (foundation trainee pharmacists only), you can request a 'reasonable adjustment' to the assessment conditions.
+This application should be made directly to the GPhC in advance of the registration assessment application process during the training year. - See Appendix 2 for General principles and management pathway.